sburris0/bevy_flycam/README.md

 }
 ```

-Alternativly you can see the example `basic.rs` located in the examples folder.
+Alternativly you can see the example `basic.rs` or `scroll.rs` located in the examples folder.
 You can run the example by cloning this repository and run the command: `cargo run --release --example basic`

 ## Customization